 Heart valve problems can happen in any one of the the heart's four valves that keep blood flowing where it needs to go.
 Babies can be born with problems in their heart valves, or valves can be damaged by infections.
 The valves can stiffen and become less mobile, or they can stop closing properly and 'leak' when the heart beats.
 Valve problems can usually be repaired surgically.

 Dr. Greg Patrick Brames, MD graduated from Indiana University School of Medicine in 1989.
 He completed residency at Medical University of South Carolina Affiliated Hospitals.
-He has a state license in Colorado.
+He is certified by the American Board of Pediatrics (ABP) Pediatrics, Cardiology and has a state license in Colorado.

 Medical School: Indiana University School of Medicine (1989)